Slideshow image

 1 Comment

-Tony Puddicombe about 8 years ago
+Tony Puddicombe almost 9 years ago

 Having eaten organically grown food since about 1976 (or as far back as I know about),I think I can talk with some experience.The main reason I have tried to eat organic is because organic farmers normally take care of the land.
 Their practices should not encourage soil erosion or the leaching of nutrients into ground water.
 Add to those facts the fact that organic food usually tastes better are good enough reasons for me to search it out and buy it!